davemazur/velero-test/developers-guide-to-velero.md

 - Brew installs the Velero client at
   - /usr/local/Cellar/velero/1.5.0/bin/velero
-  - -and- creates a symlink at
+  - and creates a symlink at:
   - /usr/local/bin/velero
   - Why is this useful?
 If you build a new version of the Velero client and want to replace it later